Your phone rings late at night. The caller tells you he has a warrant for your daughter’s arrest over an unpaid debt he’s trying to collect.

 Know your rights

 A federal law called the Fair Debt Collection Practices Act details practices that are off-limits for debt collectors.
-They include:
+According to the Federal Trade Commission (FTC), they include:

 - Lying about the amount you owe.